The best places to go camping near Sydney

 Turon Gates Mountain Retreat

-This 6,000-acre off-grid retreat in the wild Capertee Valley has something to suit everyone, from the rugged outdoorsy type to those who appreciate a little luxury.
-Pitch a tent along a 1.5km stretch of the pristine Turon River or bed down in a stylish safari tent complete with air-con and a Nespresso machine.
-There are pet-friendly options if you want to bring your pooch and an abundance of activities, including horseriding, mountain biking, swimming, gold panning and trout fishing.
+Turon Gates’ 2,428-hectare off-grid retreat in Capertee Valley has something to suit everyone, from outdoorsy types to those who appreciate luxury.
+Pitch a tent along the pristine Turon River or bed down in a stylish safari tent complete with air-conditioning and a coffee machine.
+There are pet-friendly accommodation options and an abundance of activities, including horse riding, mountain biking, swimming, gold panning and trout fishing.

 Luxury Glamping at Turon Gates Mountain Retreat, Capertee